Easy Aces: Accident of circumstance

 Hummert liked the Aces' style and the show's low overhead and put them on CBS as often as four times weekly, as an afternoon offering, before Anacin (marketed at that time by American Home Products' Whitehall Pharmaceutical division) moved them to 7 p.m. in 1935—right up against Amos 'n' Andy.
-They couldn't possibly out-rate that hit, but they could and did build a loyal audience of their own.
+Easy Aces could not win its timeslot but it did build a loyal audience of its own.
 The show moved to the NBC Blue Network and a 7:30 p.m. time slot Mondays and Wednesdays, beginning in 1935, before returning to CBS in 1942, holding the same time slot on Wednesdays and Fridays.
 The show became a half-hour entry one night a week from 1943 through January 1945.
-It ended only when Goodman Ace and Anacin had a disagreement over a musical bridge in one of the episodes; he, in turn, criticized their use of cardboard packaging instead of tin for their headache tablets, calling it a "gyp".
+It ended when Goodman Ace and Anacin had a disagreement over a musical bridge in one of the episodes; he, in turn, criticized their use of cardboard packaging instead of tin for their headache tablets, calling it a "gyp".

-In 1934 the couple was signed by Educational Pictures to do Easy Aces two reel comedies.
+In 1934, the couple was signed by Educational Pictures to do Easy Aces two reel comedies.
 Dumb Luck was released 18 January 1935, with the Aces reprising their radio roles.
 In 1936–37, the "Easy Aces" narrated a series of one-reel comic travelogues for the Van Beuren Corporation, released thru RKO Radio Pictures.

-Easy Aces storylines often ran several episodes, though there were many single-episode stories, and the show was performed live on the air but in an isolated studio, without an audience, which made perfect sense considering its conversational style.
-Goodman Ace wrote the show's scripts and played the exasperated but loving husband of Jane Ace as his deceptively scatterbrained, language-molesting, more than periodically meddlesome wife.
+Easy Aces storylines often ran several episodes, though there were many single-episode stories, and the show was performed live on the air but in an isolated studio, without an audience, which suited its conversational style.
+Goodman Ace wrote the show's scripts and played the exasperated but loving husband of Jane Ace, his deceptively scatterbrained, language-molesting, more than periodically meddlesome wife.
 (Like many radio couples of the day, the Aces used their real names on the air, though no one ever addressed Ace by his first name—it was always Ace—and Jane chose the maiden name of Sherwood for her on-air character.)